stormkit-io/www-stormkit-io/content/docs/features--trigger-functions.md

 ---
 title: Trigger functions
-description: Use Stormkit Trigger Functions to set periodic tasks.
+description: Use Stormkit Trigger Functions to set cron tasks.
+You can invoke your api endpoints with given period
 ---

 # Trigger functions (beta)

 <section>

 Use Stormkit Trigger Functions to set periodic tasks.

 <div>
 This feature is behind a feature flag.
 To activate it, go to <strong>Your application</strong> > <strong>Feature Flags</strong> and create a feature flag called <strong><code>SK_TRIGGER_FUNCTION</code></strong>.
 Enable it and refresh the page.
 </div>

 Trigger Functions can only be called on your [API endpoints](/docs/features/writing-api).

 To set up a Trigger Function: